Herman-Nippon/Notes_appication/README.md

   python main_application.py --list --date 2024-03-23
   ```

-- You can also use `--list DATE` with delete and edit, if you want to see notes for specific dates.
+- You can also use `--date DATE` with delete and edit, if you want to see notes for specific dates.

   ```
   python main_application.py --edit --date 2024-03-23